Shadow Work & Integration: Bringing Creativity Into the Daylight

 I’ve never not been a writer.
-The impulse to shape words has been in me for as long as I can remember, always tied to a deeper creative spirit that insists on being expressed.
+The impulse to shape words has lived in me for as long as I can remember, always tied to a deeper creative spirit that insists on being expressed.

 And yet for decades I lived as though my writing life belonged over there, while the rest of my life—previously, my job in social services—lived over here.

 During those years, I’d spend eight long hours a day with co-workers who often became dear friends.
 We were doing incredibly hard, intimate work—supporting people in crisis, navigating tangled systems, showing up in moments of heartbreak and resilience.
-We knew each other well.
+We knew each other well

 What is shadow work?